 Music (and all art) is about affecting the emotions of your audience.
 If a song doesn’t move you emotionally, you won’t listen to it again… it’s elevator music or musical wallpaper.
 To intentionally misquote Duke Ellington “It don’t mean a thing if it ain’t got a sting!”

-Any successful song, taps into your emotional state and changes it.
+Any successful song taps into your emotional state and changes it.
 The best songs go further and create an emotional journey… there is a progression through more than one emotional state as the song unfolds.
 The audience experiences multiple emotions during the song.

 How do the emotions of your characters, and your audience, change during your song?

-Don’t write about one emotion, but the interplay of two or more.
+Don’t write about one emotion, but the interplay between several emotions or emotional states.

 The journey is about the physical and emotional distress due to quality coffee withdrawal.
 Nobody likes to experience discomfort so I balanced it with humor and strong chorus hooks to make it feel good for the listener.